 Types of Banks in Idaho

-In Idaho, residents have several options when it comes to choosing a banking institution to trust with their financial needs.
+In Idaho, residents have several options when it comes to choosing a financial institution to trust with their financial needs.
 Here we outline the different types of banks available in the state, each with its own set of benefits:

 National Banks